 My first experiment: Listening tours

-Data drives meaningful action; that’s why we developed Emplify Insights in the first place.
+Data drives meaningful action; that’s why we developed 15five Insights in the first place.
 Everything we do that impacts our team will be based upon and anchored by data.
 When it comes to strengthening employee engagement, we start with a confidential, scientifically-valid engagement survey.
-The Emplify survey and methodology are our foundation — the next steps that follow are where my team can get creative.
+The 15five survey and methodology are our foundation — the next steps that follow are where my team can get creative.

 When disengagement happens it creates a wedge between leaders and team members.
 Without people feeling heard, that wedge continues to grow and can result in team dysfunction.
 Conversations that encourage earnest and respectful communication can unearth ideas and areas for improvement; those conversations also build the relationships that develop your culture.